University of Pittsburgh

 Students also have the option of living off-campus.

 Office Responsible for Global E3 Exchange Students

 Swanson School of Engineering | firstname.lastname@example.org or email@example.com

 Pittsburgh’s industrial past has given way to an enterprising and vibrant present.
 Affordable living, distinctive neighborhoods, growing industries, and an abundance of leisure activities create a quality of life in Pittsburgh that is virtually unmatched.

 Pittsburgh has all the charms of a larger city, but lacks many of the usual disadvantages.
+With this contrast of amenities and living costs, Pittsburgh has been named one of America's most livable cities for the past few years.
+As a city with deep historical roots, students may easily explore the many distinct neighborhoods and the historical changes this "Steel City" has undergone throughout the centuries.
+Also known as the "City of Bridges," the city has over 400 bridges through its city proper with the most famous "Three Sisters" connecting downtown to the South Side.
+Some of the most iconic images of the city include these structural features.
 Crime is low, as is the cost of living, and it's easy to find a neighborhood that perfectly fits your needs.
 Friendly and diverse, the city is Pitt's campus, and there are a number of things that make it a great place to live, work, and play.